Azerbaijan Premier League

 The Azerbaijan Premier League (Azərbaycan Premyer Liqası), also known as Misli Premyer Liqası for sponsorship reasons, is a professional association football league in Azerbaijan and the highest level of the Azerbaijani football league system.
 It is contested by twelve clubs.

-Seasons run from August to May, with teams playing 33 matches each (playing each team in the league three times, twice at home and once away).
-The Premier League champion secures the right to play in UEFA Champions League first qualifying round.
-The runner up and the 3rd-place winner secure the right to play in UEFA Europa Conference League starting in second qualifying round.
+Seasons run from August to May, with teams playing 33 matches each (playing each team in the league three times, with home venues for the third round determined by a draw).
+The Premier League champion secures the right to play in the UEFA Champions League first qualifying round.
+The runner-up and the 3rd-place winner secure the right to play in the UEFA Conference League starting in the second qualifying round.

 Since 1992, a total of eight clubs have been crowned champions of the Azerbaijani football system.
 The Azerbaijan Premier League was first organized in 2007 and succeeded the Top Division (Yüksək Liqa), which existed from 1992 to 2007.
-The current champions are Qarabağ, who won the title in the 2024–25 season for the twelfth time.
+The current champions are Sabah, who won the title in the 2025–26 season for the first time in their history.

 History

 The 1990s

 The league was dominated by teams like Qarabağ, Neftçi, Kapaz, Turan Tovuz and Shamkir.
-However, financial struggles had bad impact on local clubs and most teams such as Khazri Buzovna, Shamkir, Vilash Masalli and Shafa Baku went bust due increasing debts.
+However, financial struggles had a bad impact on local clubs, and most teams such as Khazri Buzovna, Shamkir, Vilash Masalli and Shafa Baku went bust due increasing debts.
 Also, Qarabağ began to weaken due to financial problems.
-In 1997, Kapaz were known for their unbeaten run as club's final record for the 1997–98 league campaign stood at 22 wins, 4 draws and 0 losses, out of 26 games total, an unbeaten run not matched in any single season by any team in an Azerbaijani league division.
+In 1997, Kapaz were known for their unbeaten run as the club's final record for the 1997–98 league campaign stood at 22 wins, 4 draws and 0 losses, out of 26 games total, an unbeaten run not matched in any single season by any team in an Azerbaijani league division.
 In the 1999 UEFA Intertoto Cup season, Qarabag became the first Azerbaijani club to advance to the next round of the European Cup.

 The 2000s

-As league entered a new century, the Neftçi found themselves facing new challengers.
+As the league entered a new century, the Neftçi found themselves facing new challengers.
 They were challenged by emerging Khazar Lankaran, Inter Baku and Baku in both competitions.
 The country's football received major blow in 2002, when UEFA imposed a two-year ban in response to a long-standing conflict between the Association of Football Federations of Azerbaijan and majority of the country's top flight clubs.
 The domestic championship was abandoned as a result of the conflict and the top clubs prevented their players from playing for the national team, with tax officials also probing allegations of fraud at the Azerbaijan federation.
 Under the management of Agaselim Mirjavadov, Khazar Lankaran finished as Azerbaijan Cup winners in 2006 and 2007, while becoming league champions in 2006–07 despite losing the title to Neftçi in 2004–05 during Championship play-off.
-Qarabağ was the first ever team from Azerbaijan to reach UEFA Europa League play off-round during the seasons 2009–10 and 2010–11.
+Qarabağ was the first-ever team from Azerbaijan to reach UEFA Europa League play off-round during the seasons 2009–10 and 2010–11.
 Few gave chances for qualification to the next round, although the Aghdam side caused quite a stir against favorites Rosenborg, Honka, Twente and Wisła Kraków.